Mesota22/Mesota22/README.md

 <details>
   <summary>Tools I use...</summary>

-  - 👨🏽‍💻VsCode / Code-Server / Vim
+  - VsCode / Code-Server / Vim👨🏽‍💻
-  - 🐧Arch Linux / Windows 10
+  - Arch Linux / Windows 10 🐧
 </details>

 <details>
-  <summary>This Years to-do list...</summary>
+  <summary>✔️This Years to-do list...</summary>

   - Get good at at least one javascript framework (Vue or React)
   - Build a desktop app with Flutter